PMO Roles and Responsibilities: The Ultimate Guide

 Standardized processes provide a consistent framework for selecting, planning, executing, monitoring, and closing projects.
 In the initial phase, it includes defining project roles/responsibilities, workflows, and tools/templates.

 In the second phase, the focus shifts to the implementation of these processes.
-For this, firms can impart training to ensure that all resources possess a clear understanding of how to effectively apply these standardized processes
+For this, firms can impart training to ensure that all resources possess a clear understanding of how to effectively apply these standardized processes.

 Establish a Plan for Key Performance Indicators (KPIs)

-Read more: 5 Top Project Metrics You Need to Use Today
+Learn more about project metrics: 5 Top Project Metrics You Need to Use Today

 Next, let’s dive into the future trends of PMOs.